shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 * Understand Web3 concepts.
 * Host the DApp on [IPFS](https://docs.ipfs.io/concepts/) using [Fleek](https://docs.fleek.co/) platform.

-## About the Author
-I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
-Feel free to connect with me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).

 ## Basics & Installation
 We need the following things on your computer to build our DApp.
 ### Node & npm: